-The ambient conditions will also affect stored shelf-life, so store the container in a suitable location.
+The ambient conditions will affect stored shelf-life, so store the container in a suitable location.
 Treats last longer in cool, dry, dark conditions.
 These are the least favourable conditions for the common modes of food spoilage that can affect baked biscuit dog treats.

 Cooling Prior to Storage

-For most treats, airtight is best and less air is better, so aim for a full container (or sealed bag) if possible.
+For most dog treats, airtight is best and less air is better, so aim for a full container (or sealed bag) if possible.
 If you opt to put the container in the fridge, it should be airtight irrespective of the treat type.

 Storage Location and Conditions

-The ambient conditions in your kitchen or pantry can vary significantly depending on the time of year, weather conditions, and home heating and/or cooling.
+The ambient conditions in your kitchen or pantry can vary significantly depending on the time of year, weather conditions, and your home heating and/or cooling.
 Treats will spoil faster in hot, sticky, humid conditions.